hgrif/airflow-tutorial/README.md

 # Airflow tutorial

 This tutorial is loosely based on the Airflow tutorial in the [official documentation](https://pythonhosted.org/airflow/tutorial.html).
-It will walk you through the basics of setting up Airflow and creating an Airflow job.
+It will walk you through the basics of setting up Airflow and creating an Airflow workflow.

 ## 1. Setup

 You can skip this section if Airflow is already set up.
-Make sure that you run airflow commands, know where to put your dags and have access to the web UI.
+Make sure that you can run airflow commands, know where to put your DAGs and have access to the web UI.

 ### Install Airflow